johanon/home_automation/README.md

 - The local API is otherwise not well documented.
 Although it got some resemblance with the Telldus Live API
 https://api.telldus.com/

-- My TellStick has some additional info onboard
+- Telldus TellStick ZNet Lite v2 has some additional info onboard
 http://192.168.1.5/api
-(Telldus TellStick ZNet Lite v2)

 # Installation
 Targeting raspberry pi with docker